jgon91/centralcoast/docs/Database_Documentation.md

 	category								This field will differentiate the question into groups - int refers									This question is related to Machine or Implement - Choices

+TranslatedQuestion
+	question 							The original question in english - INT FOREIGN KEY description 						The translated description - CHARFIELD(250)
+	idiom								The idiom code of the question - INT

 MachineChecklist
 	question								Question identification number - FOREIGN KEY qrCode									QRCode referent of the equipment -  FOREIGN KEY